hernancerm/uady-hci-2020/Deliveries/Delivery_1.md

 ### TICO Project

 TICO Project (Tableros Interactivos de COmunicación) is a computer application to generate and use communication boards interactively.
 The program consists of two independent and differentiated but complementary applications: Editor and Interpreter.

 With the editor's application you can create communication boards with contain visual, auditory or environment control elements.

 With the interpreter's application, the boards previously created with the editor's application can be visualized to develop communicative limitations and to help specialists in their therapies.

+Although, the problems of social cognition arise when trying to externalize the thoughts as well as when internalizing them, this type of activities, such as following a communication process through cards that help you to externalize the thoughts through mechanics such as performing consecutive actions Well, regularly children with these types of problems believe that we all know what goes through their mind.

+Having several boards to structure and outsource your thoughts becomes a great help, because the child can add structures to order an object or express what he feels, for example: "I" + " feel" + " happy".
+The child, being able to outsource structures of that style, exercises his communication and adds central and global coherence to his language.

 #### TICO Project screenshots